- Along with the great white and tiger shark, the bull shark is considered one of the most dangerous apex predators of the ocean.

 Here is another incredible fact for you.
 This Big Bull had around 12 different babies that were all found in the later years by different people.

 A bull shark usually produces 1 to 13 babies in its reproductive cycle.
 But since the Big Bull was one gigantic shark, it may have had lesser predators and higher mating cycles.
 But this does put one fact into concern; there might be such a small amount of gestating bull sharks which may be the reason scientists only found a large number of babies descended from Big Bull itself.

 Does a Bull Shark Harm Humans?

 It is considered one of the most dangerous sharks out there.
 The three main threats from the shark community to humans are the Great White Shark, the Tiger Shark, and the Bull Shark.

-An estimate shows that the Bull Sharks have attacked around 100 humans around the world.
+An estimate shows that bull sharks have attacked around 100 humans around the world.
 Out of this number, 27 people have been gravely injured.
-Now, it may be unsafe to say that all 100 were caused by the Bull Shark and not because it was provoked.
+Now, it may be unsafe to say that all 100 were caused by the bull shark and not because it was provoked.
 However, the case remains strong about its aggression due to its ferocious nature.

-Another thing about Bull Sharks is that they are found in rivers or lakes, and in places near populated areas.
-So, there are high chances for people to get attacked by this beast.
+Another thing about bull sharks is that they are found in rivers or lakes, and in places near populated areas.
+So, there is a high chance for people to get attacked by this beast.
 In addition, it is found mainly in underdeveloped areas, making it hard to be identified and for the attacks to be immediately reported.

 Now, we know what you are thinking.
 Didn’t the Big Bull attack anyone in sight?
 The first thing you should note is that the project handlers were shark experts.
 They know how to handle and catch a shark.
 On top of that, Big Bull was a gigantic female.
 She was probably less ferocious than her other group members.